8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20230101/content.md

 ## Health and wellness

-Quick recap: A few months ago I had a sever pain in the big toe of my right foot; then again a month later.
+**Quick recap:** A few months ago, I had severe pain in the big toe of my right foot, then again a month later.
 While I did not experience all the [symptoms of gout](https://www.mayoclinic.org/diseases-conditions/gout/symptoms-causes/syc-20372897), that's what we diagnosed and treated it as.
 We checked my uric acid levels, and they did indicate slight hyperuricemia ([high uric acid levels](https://www.mayoclinic.org/symptoms/high-uric-acid-level/basics/definition/sym-20050607)).
 Found a research paper on [purine levels in 80 food products](https://pubmed.ncbi.nlm.nih.gov/32312146/).
-I created a spreadsheet to detail the calories, macronutrient, and micronutrient content of the food I eat regularly; including purine content when I could find actual numbers.
-My normal breakfast, the breakfast sausage in particular, seemed to be the main culprit; I couldn't find specific numbers for the sausage itself and used the more general "pork" levels from the paper.
-Switched out the sausage for a blend of pumpkin seeds (pipitas) and cashews.
-This switch maintained my caloric intake and macronutrient levels while increasing micronutrients (including electrolytes).
+I created a spreadsheet tracking foods I eat regularly.
+Specifically, I wanted to track calories, macronutrients, micronutrients, and purine levels when I could find them.
+I identified breakfast to be the most likely culprit.
+I switched the 8 ounces of breakfast sausage for 100 grams each of cashews and pumpkin seeds (pepitas).
+This switch maintained my caloric intake and macronutrient levels while increasing micronutrients (including electrolytes) while reducing the purine content by roughly 50 percent.

-While exploring this problem I went to a pediatrist and sports physician.
+While exploring this problem, I went to a podiatrist and sports physician.

-The podiatrist agreed on the diagnosis of hyperuricemia (condition) and gout (attack).
+The podiatrist agreed to diagnose it as hyperuricemia (condition) and gout (attack).
 We removed an ingrown toenail on my right big toe.
-I learned how to give myself pedicures, which seemed to help in general; it was one of those things where I didn't know I was uncomfortable until I became more comfortable.
-Had some toenail fungus with some dehydration of the toenails and started using a nail mycosis solution on a regular basis.
-I managed to remove the impacted portion of the big toenail on my left foot.
+I learned and started giving myself pedicures, which helped in general.
+It was one of those things where I didn't know I was uncomfortable until I became more comfortable.
+Had some toenail fungus with some dehydration of the toenails and started using a nail mycosis solution regularly.
+I removed the impacted portion of the big toenail on my left foot.

-The sports physician pointed out some weaknesses in the kinetic chain of my right leg and recommended some exercises to strengthen that whole thing; specifically hip raises.
-He also recognized my upper thoracic spine was a bit locked and we cracked that, which helped.
+The sports physician pointed out some weaknesses in the kinetic chain of my right leg and recommended some exercises to strengthen that whole thing, specifically hip raises.
+In addition, he recognized my upper thoracic spine was a bit locked, so we cracked it to loosen it up, which helped.

 I've been off the anti-inflammatories (mainly [colchicine](https://www.ncbi.nlm.nih.gov/books/NBK431102/)) for about a month.
-The week as I'm writing this I also haven't been taking the medication to reduce the uric acid in my blood ([allopurinol](https://www.ncbi.nlm.nih.gov/books/NBK499942/)).
+The week I'm writing this, I also haven't been taking the medication to reduce the uric acid in my blood ([allopurinol](https://www.ncbi.nlm.nih.gov/books/NBK499942/)).

-The second toenail on my right foot had the worst of the fungus.
-The regular use of the nail mycosis and "thinning" of the toenail using a light buffer block on the top of the toenail has caused some of he "dead" layers (lack of a better term) of the toenail to fall off completely.
-I'm also noticing the new growth of both my big toe and second is noticeably less thick than the nail that was there.
-So, my guess is there was definitely some stuff between the layers of the nails.
+The second toenail on my right foot had the worst fungus.
+The regular use of the nail mycosis and "thinning" of the toenail using a light buffer block on the top of the toenail has caused some "dead" layers (lack of a better term) of the toenail to fall off entirely.
+Also, the new growth of both my big toe and second toe is noticeably less thick than the nail that was there.
+So, there was definitely some stuff between the layers of the nails.

 {!! next-previous !!}